Hecker5556/discord-bot/README.md

-# discord-bot
-my discord bot idk
+#basic discord bot that uses chatgpt and instagram post downloader